dhis2/design-system/organisms/data-table.md

 ![](../images/datatable-empty.png)

-An empty data table should be still communicate helpful information to a user.
+An empty data table should be communicating helpful information to a user.
 If there is no data to display do not simply show an empty table.
-Sometimes it may make sense to hide an empty table, but keep in mind that users will be unaware why the table is hidden and may be confused.
-In most situations it is best to show a data table with a useful empty state.
+Sometimes it may make sense to hide an empty table, but keep in mind that users will be unaware of why the table is hidden and may be confused.
+In most situations, it is best to show a data table with a useful empty state.

-The empty state is flexible and accepts any elements, but by default it is recommended to present some informative text and an optional action.
-Without an action it can be difficult for the user to fix the cause of the empty data.
+The empty state is flexible and accepts any elements, but by default, it is recommended to present some informative text and an optional action.
+Without an action, it can be difficult for the user to fix the cause of the empty data.
 For example, if there are no patients registered in a program, the data table is empty, the action could be 'Register a patient'.

 Column headers can be displayed in an empty state if they are available, this can help the user to understand the data that would be there if the table was not empty.